 This module covers renewable energy technologies from the engineering point of view: applications, engineering calculations and design, feasibility and so on.
 The main aim of the course is to provide you with a systematic understanding of current knowledge, problems and insight into the field of renewable energy technologies.

-Solar Energy is a vast subject, based on different branches of science and technologies.
+Solar energy is a vast subject, based on different branches of science and technologies.
 This module aims to provide you with a systematic understanding of current knowledge, problems and insights in solar photo-voltaic technologies; enable you to evaluate current research and advances in the field; and assess solar PV technologies, developing critiques and proposing solutions.

-You’ll explore the concept of a supply chain and its management, including both qualitative and quantitative analysis, on this module.
+You will explore the concept of a supply chain and its management, including both qualitative and quantitative analysis, on this module.
 By the end of the course you should be able to understand key concepts of supply chain management, typical distribution networks, forecasting models, planning and optimisation of inventory policies.

 Better efficiencies in material and energy require the systematic integration of all available process units.
 This module concentrates on systematic ways of assessing beneficial synergies between units, often deploying thermodynamics to set integration targets ahead of design.